Supply Chain Management: An Introduction and Guide to Increasing Performance

 Outsourcing

-Whether it’s manufacturing, design, or any other supply chain function, the introduction of an outsourced partner will very likely decrease supply chain costs but increase communication and coordination challenges in the procurement and management processes.
+Whether in manufacturing, design, or another function, bringing in an outsourced partner will likely lower supply chain costs while raising the communication and coordination challenges across the procurement and management processes.

 Less Time to Market